hashgraph/hedera-services/hedera-node/docs/design/app/savepoint-stack.md

 When rollback is called by `HandleWorkflow` on the `SavePointStack`, all the state changes of that particular stack are rolled back.
 RecordBuilders will not be deleted from any save points.
-But based on the reversingBehavior of the recordBuilder, the records will be reversed in the recordSink.
+But based on the reversingBehavior of the recordBuilder, the records will be reversed in the builderSink.
 - If the recordBuilder is `REVERSIBLE`, all the side effects are removed on the record. if it is a `SUCCESS` record, a `REVERTED_SUCCESS` status is set on the record
 - If the recordBuilder is `REMOVABLE`, the record is removed from the list of recordBuilders.
-After these changes the records are pushed to the parent stack's recordSink based on the type of savepoint similar to commit.
+After these changes the records are pushed to the parent stack's builderSink based on the type of savepoint similar to commit.

 ### RollbackFullStack